AllInOne1234/AllInOne1234/README.md

 ### Currently Working On (Priority Top to Bottom):

  - An HTML how-to file.
 Will go over what HTML is, the basics, and a list of commonly used tags.
+ - Windows Poo, the HTML copycat of a pretty bad windows system.